 In 1991, the U.S. got its way; the Soviet Union collapsed; and Russia transitioned to free market capitalism.
 You'd think that the Americans would reach out to help.
 They did send money: bribes for the tiny clique of corrupt former bureaucrats surrounding Russia's first post-Soviet president, Boris Yeltsin, from whom soon emerged a new class of violent oligarchs.
 Ordinary Russians got nothing.
 It is estimated that between 2.5 and 3 million Russian citizens died of hunger and other causes as a result of the collapse of communism and the refusal of the international community to step up.

 Talk about interference!
 The Americans worked hard to destroy the USSR.
 After they succeeded, when interference would have been welcome and appropriate, they left Russia to die.

 When the U.S. worries about Russia messing with its internal politics, it sounds a lot like psychological projection.

-Ted Rall is author of "Trump: A Graphic Biography," an examination of the life of the Republican presidential nominee in comics form.
+Ted Rall, the political cartoonist, columnist and graphic novelist, is the author of "Francis: The People's Pope."
+He is on Twitter @TedRall.
 You can support Ted's hard-hitting political cartoons and columns and see his work first by sponsoring his work on Patreon.